-The proceeds allocated to working capital, marketing and general corporate purposes are anticipated to be used to fund growth opportunities that may arise in respect of SBI's business over time and to expand marketing reach both domestically and internationally.
+The proceeds allocated to working capital, marketing and general corporate purposes are anticipated to be used to fund growth opportunities that may arise in respect of CWB's business over time and to expand marketing reach both domestically and internationally.
+This may include possible strategic acquisitions in the subsequent 18 months.
 The actual expenditure of such funds will be dependent upon market conditions and competitive pressures which may evolve and develop in the future.

 The foregoing represents the Company's current intentions based upon its present plans and business conditions to use and allocate the net proceeds of the Offering.
 Management, however, will have discretion to modify the allocation of the net proceeds of the Offering.
 If an unforeseen event occurs, business conditions change, or the Company needs to account for business fluctuations, the Company may use the proceeds of the Offering differently than as described in this prospectus.
+See, "Risk Factors - Risks Related to the Offering - Discretion in Use of Proceeds".

 PRIOR SALES